 He turned to Gaius.
 "The Commander?"

 "Fine.
 Well, not exactly fine but getting there.
-I have followed the medic's earlier advice and put her out for another 3 days.
+I've followed the medic's earlier advice and put her out for another three days.
 I'm hoping the nanites will at least get her to a more stable and pain free state in that time."

 Sidonis nodded.
 "Good.
 We could use her help in gaining what we require."

 Sidonis turned to leave but stopped short as a thought struck him.

 "I should inform you both that we located the Normandy.
 It got knocked to Eden Prime.
 Ironic that it should end up where this all really started for the Commander.
 Once we have our own repairs completed, we shall be assigning a squad to... ah... help, I suppose," he said over his shoulder.